plone/training/docs/mastering-plone/intro.md

 Tell us about yourselves:

-- your experience with Plone
+- Your experience with Plone
-- experience with web development in general
+- Your experience with web development in general
-- your expectations for this training
+- Your expectations for this training

 (intro-classroom-protocol)=